 Supporting Children with Autism with Social Stories

-Social Stories are short stories used as a teaching tool for children with autism that describe a potentially challenging situation, skill, or concept in terms of relevant social cues, perspectives, and common responses.
+Social Stories are short stories used as teaching tools for children with autism that describe a potentially challenging situation, skill, or concept in terms of relevant social cues, perspectives, and common responses.
 They are written or tailored to a child with autism understand and behave appropriately in social situations.
 Social Stories have a specifically defined style and format.

 What are Social Stories?

-Social Stories describe a situation in terms of relevant social cues, the perspective of others, and often suggest an appropriate response.
+Social Stories describe a situation in terms of relevant social cues, and the perspective of others, and often suggest an appropriate response.
 They may also be used to applaud accomplishments.
 Social Stories break down a challenging social situation into understandable steps by omitting irrelevant information and by being highly descriptive to help an individual with autism understand the entirety of a situation.
 They also include answers to questions such as who, what, when, where, and why in social situations through the use of visuals and written text.

 How are Social Stories used?

-Social Stories are used to teach particular social skills such as identifying important cues in a given situation, taking another’s point of view, understanding rules, routines, situations, upcoming events, or abstract concepts, and understanding expectations.
+Social Stories are used to teach particular social skills, such as identifying important cues in a given situation; taking another’s point of view; understanding rules, routines, situations, upcoming events, or abstract concepts; and understanding expectations.
 Social Stories can provide information in an accurate but supportive manner, describe an unfamiliar or uncomfortable situation, prepare an individual for an upcoming event, or help an individual understand what is going on around them and the expectations of the situation.

 Possible outcomes of using Social Stories

 The goal of a Social Story is to reveal accurate social information in a clear and reassuring manner that is easily understood by the individual with autism.
-The improved understanding of the events and expectations may lead to a change in behavior.
+An improved understanding of the events and expectations may lead to a change in behavior.